securityguy/DMRcmd/README.md

 ### openSPOT Users

-openSPOT does not include multi-DMR server routing capability, so at this point configuring openSPOT to connect to DMRcmd will not allow other traffic to reach a DMR server.
-I am in the process of adding a proxy feature.
+openSPOT does not include multi-DMR server routing capability.
+If you wish to use multiple DMR networks, your best bet is to connect openSPOT to DMRGateway (link above) and then use the same instructions as provided above to connect DMRGateway to DMRcmd.

-However, at this time your best bet would be to configure your openSPOT to send traffic to DMRGateway (link and configuration above) and configure DMRGateway to send selected traffic to DMRcmd.
+I am in the process of adding a proxy feature to allow DMRcmd to sit between OpenSPOT and one DMR Network.

 To configure openSPOT to send traffic to DMRcmd: